Best Wines from Abruzzo

 The viticulture of Abruzzo has very ancient origins, even the first evidence dates back to the period of the Etruscans who first spread the vine, were then the Romans to continue the development of Abruzzo wines, which, after the abrupt interruption due to the barbarian invasions and phylloxera of the last century, resumed to bloom and is now known for the preciousness of its wines, also thanks to very important wineries in these parts: above all the Azienda Agricola Valentini.

-The Montepulciano Abruzzese and Trebbiano d'Abruzzo are the main vineyards at the base of the majority of production in the territory, which respectively generate great and structured red wines from Abruzzo and fragrant white wines from Abruzzo.
+Montepulciano d'Abruzzo and Trebbiano d'Abruzzo are the main vineyards at the base of the majority production of the territory, which generate respectively great and structured red wines from Abruzzo and fragrant white wines from Abruzzo.

 Not to be forgotten also for the white wines of Abruzzo, the white grape varieties such as Pecorino, Bombino Bianco, Trebbiano Toscano and Malvasia Bianca.